daypack-dev/daypack-lib/README.md

   - Manual scheduling, specifies a task segment starts at a fixed time point

-  - E.g. "Meeting starts at 2pm"
+  - E.g. "Meeting starts at 2pm and last for 1.5 hours"

 - `Shift`